 This configuration isolates the publicly accessible Web servers from data stored on our online banking servers and ensures only authorized requests are processed.

-Various access control mechanisms, including intrusion detection and anti-virus, monitor for and protect our systems from potential malicious activity.
-Additionally, our online banking servers are fault-tolerant, and provide for uninterruptible access, even in the event of various types of failures.
+Various access control mechanisms, including intrusion detection and anti-virus software, monitor for and protect our systems from potential malicious activity.

 We provide a number of additional security features in online banking.
 For example, online banking will "timeout" after a specified period of inactivity.
 This prevents curious persons from continuing your online banking session if you left your PC unattended without logging out.
 You may set the timeout period in online banking's User Options screen.
 We recommend that you always sign off (log out) when done banking online.